gbro115/gloriafood-php/README.md

 ## Functionality offered by this package

-- Use this packaged to retrieve a menu from the GloriaFood Fetch Menu API
+- Retrieve a menu from the GloriaFood Fetch Menu API
-- Parse the JSON body of an Accepted Orders payload into a PHP object
+- Parse the JSON body of an Accepted Orders payload into an object

 ## Handling Exceptions